KevinTurnerii/paragon-geeks-sales-analytics/README.md

 - Documented vs Undocumented Share by Price Tier
 - Average Ticket by Price Tier

-**Business Value:**
+**Business value:**
-Reveals where high-value work lacks documentation and where operational discipline can significantly improve insight quality.
+Reveals where high-value work lacks documentation and where improved operational discipline would significantly increase reporting reliability.

 ---